-A4.5 Safety equipment shall be stored so as to allow rapid access in emergencies.
+A4.5 Safety equipment shall be serviceable and stored so as to allow rapid access in emergencies.
+Where safety equipment such as smoke signals, flares and fire extinguishers carry a manufacturer's expiration date, the equipment shall not exceed the prescribed date.